 Stephen Karl Collie: “Be sure you enjoy yourself.
 Life can be hard to navigate as you grow older, that is even more reason to take a step back and ensure that you do something each day that reaches your inner self”.
 Find a hobby or new people to enjoy and stick to it.

 Think about reverse mortgage.
 You won’t have to worry about paying it back, the money will be due from the estate after you’re passed away.
 This can be a great way to get some extra funds if you need it.

 Learn everything about Medicare will work with your health insurance coverage.
 This will keep you covered completely.

 Look for ways to make you some money.
 Spend the winter finishing some projects done and sell them at your local flea markets in the summer.

-Stephen Karl Collie advises: “Get out of debt before retirement.
+Stephen Collie advises: “Get out of debt before retirement.
 Get your finances in order now or you can enjoy yourself later on”.

 Try setting aside about 10 percent of what you earn put back for when you want to retire.
 This is a fantastic place to begin your earnings in the future.
 Increase the amount to 15% as soon as you feel confident about your willpower.